bhartiy/learnsellacious/pages/48.distiman/09.microsite/02.microsite-a-manufacturers-perspective/default.md

 Product list page shows all the products listed by you on the main site.
 In microsite products can be searched in search box and  details page similar to main site.
 Items can be added to cart and checkout.
 **Note:** Checkout will redirect you to main website.

-**2. Manage microsite:** Manage microsite logins the manufacturer to coot-cms.
-Where you can manage the layout of your microsite.

-**3. Generating embed code:** Embed code of a product can be generated in this section which then can be used to show market source of the product on your own website.
+**2. Generating embed code:** Embed code of a product can be generated in this section which then can be used to show market source of the product on your own website.

 **How generate Embed code:**